Cloudmage/Getting-and-Cleaning-Data-Project/CodeBook.md

 Make a data table called datatidy using the data from Step 4

-From the output from Step 4 take the data and using lapply and Standard Deviation of mean find the mean of the 'activity_id' and 'activity_type' and return the data to the datatidy variable
+From the output from Step 4 take the data and using lapply and Standard Deviation of mean find the mean of the `activity_id` and `activity_type` and return the data to the datatidy variable

 Write a text file to the working directory with the results in called datatidy.txt